ashcaz/learning-journal/CommandLineCS.md

  **Commands**
 * pwd (print working directory) -display current working directory
 * cd -change directory (go into new folder)
-* cd .. back yyou out to parent directory
+* cd .. back you out to parent directory
-* ls - lists whats in current workign directory
+* ls - lists whats in current working directory
   - -l (an option for the ls command) - long form
 * mkdir - makes new directory
 * touch - creates new file